Skip to main content

 • Performance can deviate from the expected inverse return due to compounding.

-• Ongoing: Credit risk associated with Deutsche Bank.
+• Credit risk associated with Deutsche Bank.

 • Increased Volatility in Industrial Metals: Heightened volatility in the industrial metals market, driven by factors such as supply chain disruptions and geopolitical tensions, could create more trading opportunities for BOM.
 Investors seeking to capitalize on short-term price swings may turn to leveraged inverse products like BOM to amplify their returns.
 The market size for industrial metals derivatives is estimated to be in the billions of dollars, offering a substantial potential trading volume for BOM.
 Timeline: Ongoing.